choksheak/findfile/README.md

 ff hello
 ```

 That's the simplest and most common way to use FindFile.
 There are many command-line options that you can use to control how the search operates.
-Please see the [INFO.txt] (https://github.com/choksheak/findfile/blob/master/INFO.txt) file for all the details:
+Please see the [INFO.md] (https://github.com/choksheak/findfile/blob/master/INFO.md) file for all the details:

-- [Detailed help text -- INFO.txt] (https://github.com/choksheak/findfile/blob/master/INFO.txt)
+- [Detailed help text in INFO.md] (https://github.com/choksheak/findfile/blob/master/INFO.md)

 ### Why is it written in the Go language?